 La Belle Assemblée, June 1814.

 In the summer of 1814, Europe celebrated peace after the Treaty of Paris, following the fall of Napoleon and his exile to Elba.
-The Prince Regent invited his allies — William of Orange, Frederick Wilhelm of Prussia and Tsar Alexander I of Russia — to London.
+The Prince Regent invited his allies — William of Orange, King Frederick William III of Prussia, Prince Metternich of Austria, Prince Leopold of Saxe-Coburg, and Tsar Alexander I of Russia — to London.
 Tsar Alexander was also accompanied by his sister, the Duchess of Oldenburg.
-The royal visitors were feted and wined and dined and there was great public interest especially in the Russian Emperor and his popular sister.
+The royal visitors were feted and wined and dined, and there was great public interest especially in the Russian Emperor and his popular sister.

 This dress was meant to be worn at one of the many fetes honoring the royal visitors.